空影

 sudo apt-get install ttf-wqy-microhei

-Alternatively, you can copy the fonts to /usr/share/fonts and then install them with the following commands.
+Alternatively, you can copy the fonts to /usr/share/fonts and install them with the following commands:

-The file directory of WSL2 is very simple: \\wsl.localhost is the directory of WSL, and the installed subsystem is under it, just like files in a disk.
-You can directly operate on it.
-For information on installing fonts in the Ubuntu system, you can refer to this article, which explains it in detail👍.
+The file directory in WSL2 is very simple: \\wsl.localhost is the directory for WSL, and the installed subsystem is located under it.
+It is just like operating files in a disk, so you can directly manipulate them.
+For information on installing fonts in the Ubuntu system, you can refer to this article, which provides detailed instructions👍.

 sudo apt-get install ttf-mscorefonts-installer fontconfig